livingearth-system/livingearth-system.github.io/europe/wales/themes/welsh-reference-ecosystems-and-modified-states/agricultural-and-man-made-habitats/index.md

 title: "Agricultural and Man Made Habitats"
 heading: "Agricultural and Man Made Habitats"
-subtitle: "Describing the primary ecosystems of Wales, whether in what is termed a reference (relatively intact and undisturbed) state and modified state, primarily through human activities."
+subtitle: "Describing habitats that have developed through agricultural use and practices."
 image: "/assets/img/agricultural-habitats.jpg"
 ---